St Mary's Abbey, Colwich: Closure

 In May 2020, due to falling numbers in the community, the Holy See approved the affiliation of St Mary’s Abbey, Colwich, with Stanbrook Abbey.
 The community had declined in numbers to five, and two of these were infirm.
 The nuns decided to close down the monastery and disperse, this taking place on 31 October as announced on the monastery website.
 The two infirm nuns were remaining in care at Oulton Abbey, two were transferring to Stanbrook Abbey and the abbess was remaining on site for a year.
 The last abbess was Dame Davina Sharp.

 The property was put up for sale and some of its furnishings sent to auction.

 Buildings

 The abbey was first built around 1750 as a house, which was gradually enlarged.
 The abbey buildings are mainly in stone, with parts in brick and parts rendered, and with slate roofs.
 The main building is in Gothic Revival style, and on the front are two turrets with a gabled section between.
 At the rear are various buildings arranged around a courtyard, and the grounds are enclosed by tall brick walls.
 It is Grade II listed.
 The mortuary chapel in the grounds of the abbey is also Grade II.

+Re opening

+In June 2024 it was announced that the Benedictines of Mary, Queen of Apostles, from Missouri, were taking over St Mary's Abbey, Colwich as their first European house.